-Hong Kong protesters mark five years since 'Umbrella' street movement
+Hong Kong police fire pepper spray as protesters turn violent

+Police were moving water cannon into position as protesters shouted obscenities and daubed slogans on shop-fronts.

-HONG KONG (Reuters) - Thousands of protesters chanted anti-government slogans and sang their “Glory to Hong Kong” anthem on Saturday, marking the fifth anniversary of the “Umbrella” pro-democracy movement as protests which have gridlocked the territory for weeks continued.
+Thousands, young and old, had gathered peacefully at a harborside park to mark the fifth anniversary of the “Umbrella” pro-democracy movement which gridlocked streets for 79 days in 2014.
+A band was playing Beatles music as the violence erupted.

-Families gathered at the harborside Tamar Park, in front of central government offices and the Legislative Council, both of which have come under attack for more than three months, sparking violent street battles with police.
+The park sits in front of central government offices and the Legislative Council, both of which have come under attack before, sparking violent street battles with police.

 “It’s a special day for Hong Kong protesters.
 We will stick together to fight for freedom,” said Sam, 33, dressed in black and wearing a mask.
 “Most people think Hong Kong was dying after five years, but many people are still fighting for Hong Kong.”